git-annex-remote-rclone/git-annex-remote-rclone/README.md

 ## Usage

 1. Configure rclone remote: `rclone config`.
-2. If your `rclone` configuration is password-protected then export `RCLONE_CONFIG_PASS` environment variable in the shell where you will execute `git annex` command:
+2. If your `rclone` configuration is password-protected then export the `RCLONE_CONFIG_PASS` environment variable in the shell where you will execute `git annex` command:

  ```
  export RCLONE_CONFIG_PASS=your_password_here